 Housing information and forms will be sent to students who have been accepted by the New York Arts Program.
 A Residence Housing Contract will be sent via link to each student wishes to reside in the NY Arts Program dorm for the semester.

-Depending on availability NYAP can rent rooms on a short-term basis during the summer and between semesters to the following: alumni of the program or individuals participating in internships or educational programs; colleges, university groups, individual and cultural organizations visiting NYC to pursue cultural research.
+Depending on availability NYAP can rent rooms on a short-term basis during the summer to the following: alumni of the program or individuals participating in internships or educational programs; colleges, university groups, and cultural organizations visiting NYC to pursue cultural research.
 All rentals must be 3 weeks or longer.
 All renters must be 18 years of age or older.
 NYAP alumni will be given priority.
 For more informatio contact Susan Childrey.

 Chelsea stretches from 15th Street to 34th Street (give or take) between the Hudson River and Sixth Ave.
 Chelsea’s origins date back to 1750 and the neighborhood has seen a lot of change since its days as a family farm.
 Chelsea was the city’s first theater district, a fashionable shopping district.
 Today Chelsea is a mix of galleries, restaurants, theatres, light industry, and residences that range from public housing projects and tenement buildings, to private townhouses and luxury lofts.